 - You'll then see the following screen.
 Make sure to select Install for All Users and then click Install.

+Congratulations!
 S-Docs is now installed in your org.

-Template Name: Enter a template name (Required)
+Template Name: Enter a template name.
+This field is required.

 Available for Use: Keep this box checked (it is checked by default).
 This ensures that the template is visible for new document creation.